 Neon supports pooled and direct connections to the database.
 Use a pooled connection string if your application uses a high number of concurrent connections.
 For more information, see Connection pooling.

 The connection string includes the role, password, hostname, and database name.

 Connect to the database

 In the GUI application or IDE, enter the connection details into the appropriate fields and connect.
-In the pgAdmin example shown below, clicking Save establishes the database connection.
+Some applications permit specifying a connection string while others require entering connection details into separate fields.
+In the pgAdmin example below, connection details are entered into separate fields, and clicking Save establishes the database connection.

 Tested GUI applications and IDEs

-Connections from the following GUI applications and IDEs have been tested with Neon:
+Connections from the GUI applications and IDEs in the table below have been tested with Neon.

 Applications that use older client libraries or drivers that do not support Server Name Indication (SNI) may not permit connecting to Neon.
-If you encounter the following error, refer to Connect from older clients for possible workarounds.
+If you encounter the following error, refer to Connection errors for possible workarounds.